 - DWS and the water boards are putting in place the following measures to strengthen billing and revenue collection: - DWS will collaborate with National Treasury to ensure that equitable share allocations are withheld from non-paying municipalities. - DWS will ensure that standardised credit control and debt recovery processes will be put in place across all the water boards.
-This will include consistent enforcement of water limitations/restrictions on non-paying municipalities and legal processes to attach municipal bank accounts where necessary. - Bulk prepaid meters will be installed by water boards in municipalities with a poor payment record. - The Minister is in the process of consulting with Mayors about the measures to be taken before implementation. - In addition to credit control measures, the Department continues to participate in Inter-Governmental Relations forums (including Department of Cooperative Governance and Traditional Affairs, South African Local Government Association and National Treasury)
+This will include consistent enforcement of water limitations/restrictions on nonpaying municipalities and legal processes to attach municipal bank accounts where necessary. - Implementation of the Revenue Enhancement Strategy focusing on amongst others aggressive debt collection approach, 14 Debt Collectors participating in the National Treasury Transversal Contract have been appointed to assist the recovery of outstanding debtors. - Bulk prepaid meters will be installed by water boards in municipalities with a poor payment record. - The Minister is in the process of consulting with Mayors about the measures to be taken before implementation. - In addition to credit control measures, the Department continues to participate in Inter-Governmental Relations forums (including Department of Cooperative Governance and Traditional Affairs, South African Local Government Association and National Treasury)